-For Grape and Stonefruit APH databases that have not met the minimum production requirement and have had an inspection completed by the AIP, the AIP may issue the simple average as the approved APH yield provided in the APH database when:
+For Grape and Stonefruit APH databases that have not met the minimum production requirement and are considered acceptable by the AIP, the AIP may issue the simple average as the approved APH yield provided in the APH database when:

 - 1. The APH Database contains 4 10 years of actual production history; and - 2.
-Does not meet the criteria for the high variability of actual yields (CIH Paragraph 1862).
+Does not meet the criteria for the high variability of actual yields (CIH Paragraph 1863).